CD of an Azure virtual machine using a Resource Manager template

 Output - Resource Group: The name of the Resource Group output from the task as a value that can be used as an input to further deployment tasks.

 Checking the Enable Deployment Prerequisites checkbox configures WinRM on the virtual machine and enables execution of remote PowerShell scripts, which may be required to deploy an application.
 Also notice the use of ConvertTo-SecureString to specify the value for adminPassword.
 You must do this because adminPassword is defined as a SecureString type in the Resource Manager template file.

-If you used variables in the parameters of the Azure Resource Group Deployment task, such as vmuser, vmpassword, and dns, set the values for them in the environment configuration variables.
+If you used variables in the parameters of the Azure Resource Group Deployment task, such as vmuser, vmpassword, and dns, set the values for them in the stage configuration variables.
 Encrypt the value of vmpassword by selecting the "padlock" icon.